Dental Implants – Downers Grove, IL

 The 4-Step Dental Implant Process

 While many general dentists in the greater Chicago area have to refer their patients to specialists for the surgical placement of dental implants, Dr. Albert has the advanced training needed to keep your care in one location.
 Thanks to this comprehensive approach, our patients are able to save a great deal of time and money compared to other practices who send their dental implant patients running between several different doctors.
 Here at Esplanade Dental Care, you’ll work with the same team throughout the whole process, from your initial consultation through the day you walk out of our office with a fully rebuilt smile.

-Every patient has a slightly different journey when replacing their teeth, but in general, the dental implant process consists of four basic steps:
+Every patient has a slightly different journey when replacing their teeth with dental implants in Downers Grove, but here’s an overview of the four basic steps in the process.